Exploration Analogues

 Koorosh Araghi, Robert Mueller

-The United Nations approved the creation of the International Moon Day (IMD) as an annual educational, cultural and scientific event.
-The International Moon Day is to be observed annually on 20 July to raise awareness among the public and generate support for sustainable Moon Exploration and Utilization.
-The International Moon Day encourages and promotes events around the globe on 20 July, including community panel discussion, lectures, webinar, concerts exhibits and screening of educational videos.
+The United Nations established International Moon Day (IMD) as an annual educational, cultural, and scientific event to be observed every year on 20 July.
+IMD aims to raise public awareness and foster support for sustainable Moon exploration and utilization.
+The day promotes events worldwide, including panel discussions, lectures, webinars, concerts, exhibits, and educational video screenings.

 IMD 2022 Telerobotics Report